-Marina Tiffany (age 17) won top prizes in several competitions: Phoenix Harp Society’s 2020 Young Artist Competition (1st place), Phoenix Youth Symphony Competition (3rd place), and AMEA Solo and Ensemble Festival (Tier 3.)
+Marina Tiffany won top prizes in several competitions: Phoenix Harp Society’s 2020 Young Artist Competition (1st place), Phoenix Youth Symphony Competition (3rd place), and AMEA Solo and Ensemble Festival (Tier 3.)

-She began her undergraduate program in harp performance at the University of Arizona this fall 2020.
-Congratulations, Marina!
+She began her undergraduate program in harp performance at the University of Arizona in fall 2020.

 Alumni Around the Globe

 We’re compiling alumni stories!
 If you graduated from the Harp Studio, let us know what you’re up to!

 Vanessa Sheldon (DMA, 2005) is Associate Professor and Chair of Music at Mt.
 San Jacinto College, a community college in San Jacinto, California.
 Dr. Sheldon was the university’s youngest doctoral recipient, at the age of 19.
 She also served as Dr. McLaughlin’s teaching assistant from 2002-2005.
 As part of her current position, Dr. Sheldon established a new tradition of programming a harp concerto for the college orchestra each March.
 They presented the Concerto in B-flat Major by Handel in March 2018 and dedicated that performance to Dr. McLaughlin.
 In March 2022, they will premiere a new harp concerto by Peggy Falkenstein.